If your dog keeps rubbing his face along the ground, shaking his head, or scratching at an ear with a paw, then it might be he has an ear infection.

 A common example of this is the dog suffering from underactive thyroid glands.

 This dog gets recurrent ear infections because his skin health is generally below par and not so good at defending itself against the normal flora and fauna that lives on the surface.

-This dog may gain weight easily, have a poor coat, and lack in energy.
+This dog may gain weight easily, have a poor coat, and lack of energy.

 Some say that dogs with underactive thyroids also have a ‘tragic’ expression on their face.

-If this sounds like your dog then the vet can diagnose the problem with a blood test, and there are effective thyroid supplements which boost up the dogs levels and improve his mojo.
+If this sounds like your dog then the vet can diagnose the problem with a blood test, and there are effective thyroid supplements that boost up the dog’s levels and improve his mojo.

 And finally, check your dog’s ear every day for signs of infection.

-A problem addressed early is more likely to settle down swiftly and possibly without veterinary intervention.
+A problem addressed early with an ear cleaner is more likely to settle down swiftly and possibly without veterinary intervention.

 However, if your dog is in pain then don’t delay and get professional help immediately to save your dog from suffering the discomfort of an ear infection.
 Read our comprehensive guide on Dog Medication here.

 If you dog has infected ears and you are confident you know the cause then consider each of the dog ear cleaners - depending on your situation.